ard86/moveittutorial/README.md

 source install/setup.bash
 ```

 🛑 You should only proceed to the next step when you get a pop up saying all colcon packages have been successfully installed.
-If there is even one that failed to build, follow this debugging tutorial.
+If there is even one that failed to build, follow this 👉 [Colcon Build Troubleshooting Guide](./Troubleshooting_colcon_build.md).